anhntbk08/mariocarrion.github.com/content/post/2019-10-28-golang-migrating-to-modules.markdown

 Historically we have been using, and recommending, both [dep](https://github.com/golang/dep) and [retool]({{< relref "2019-04-17-golang-retool.markdown" >}}) as tools for managing dependencies, packages and tools respectively.
 However with the _official_ introduction of [Go Modules](https://blog.golang.org/using-go-modules), sadly, both tools became instantly deprecated.

-We use [Gitlab and Gitlab CI]({{< relref "2017-10-16-gitlab-ci-services.markdown" >}}), and the way we structure our projects follows a pattern like this: `<project name>/<team>/<service>`, this pattern is important to keep in mind because having subprojects is [an issue](https://github.com/golang/go/issues/34094) when using Go versions lower than 1.13.3 and 1.12.2.

-We depend on the following Go tools for generating our code, testing it, linting it and releasing it:
+Specifically, we depend on the following Go tools for generating our code, testing it, linting it and releasing it:

 * Linters
 	* [`golangci-lint`](https://github.com/golangci/golangci-lint)